Learning Unified Control of Intrinsic Nonlinear Spin Dynamics in Atomic Qudits for Magnetometry: Adaptability across different spin- f systems

 \section{Adaptability across different spin-\texorpdfstring{$f$}{f} systems}

-To assess the adaptability of the PIRL framework, we independently train the agent for a range of spin-$f$ systems and compare the resulting squeezing performance and characteristic time scales.
-In all cases, the learned protocol exhibits the same qualitative two-stage structure: it first generates squeezing close to the effective TACT benchmark and then stabilizes the fixed-axis squeezing \(\xi_y^2\) within a narrow oscillation window under continued QZE evolution, typically through alternating \(R_y(\pm\pi/2)\) pulses.
+To assess the adaptability of the RL framework, we independently train the agent for a range of spin-$f$ systems and show the squeezing performance in Fig. ~\ref{fig:performvf}.
+In all cases, the learned protocol exhibits the same qualitative two-stage structure: it first generates squeezing close to the effective TACT benchmark and then stabilizes the fixed-axis squeezing \(\xi_y^2\) within a narrow oscillation window under continued QZE evolution, typically through alternating \(\hat R_y(\pm\pi/2)\) pulses.
 Quantitatively, the stabilized value of \(\xi_y^2\) decreases overall with increasing \(f\).
-For \(f=25/2\), corresponding to a metastable state of Dy~\cite{PhysRevA.50.132}, the protocol stabilizes \(\xi_y^2\) at \(-5.14\,\mathrm{dB}\); for the larger spin \(f=16\), it reaches \(-6.31\,\mathrm{dB}\), approaching the regime relevant to collective-spin squeezing in larger effective-spin systems.
-The associated time scales show that the PIRL protocol enters the stabilized-\(\xi_y^2\) regime earlier than the effective TACT model reaches its optimal squeezing.
-Overall, these results show that the learned strategies are not simple copies of a single pulse pattern: while the stabilization stage is generally dominated by alternating \(R_y(\pm\pi/2)\) pulses, the squeezing stage and the onset of stabilization vary noticeably with \(f\), highlighting the advantage of adaptive learning-based control.
+For a metastable \(f=25/2\) state of Dy~\cite{PhysRevA.50.132}, the protocol stabilizes \(\xi_y^2\) at \(-5.14\,\mathrm{dB}\); for the larger spin \(f=16\), it reaches \(-6.31\,\mathrm{dB}\), approaching the regime relevant to collective-spin squeezing in larger effective-spin systems~\cite{bohnet2016quantum,hines2023spin}.
+Overall, these results show that the stabilization stage is generally dominated by alternating \(\hat R_y(\pm\pi/2)\) pulses, but the protocols in squeezing stage and the onset of stabilization vary with \(f\), highlighting the advantage of adaptive learning-based control.